 Students enrolled in the doctoral program may complete an internship/field experience or mentorship as an elective by registering for one to three hours of DPLS 766.
 Students must submit an "Application for Individualized Study", which requires a proposal demonstrating the relevance of the individualized study to DPLS coursework.
 For internship credit, the goal may be to gain experience in another work setting or to complete a work project that will require the application of DPLS coursework.
-For mentorship credit, the purpose of the mentorship, mentor, and how the mentorship will enhance leadership abilities in the personal, organizational, or global dimensions must be clearly defined.
+For mentorship credit, the purpose of the mentorship must be clearly defined.
 Proposals must be submitted to the instructor who will be the "professor of record."
 At the end of the internship/mentorship, the student will submit a report and/or products developed as a result of the experience to the "professor of record."
 The grading mode for this course is Satisfactory/ Non-satisfactory.
 A maximum of three credits of internship/mentorship is permitted.